nhsuk/nhsuk-frontend/docs/contributing/browser-support.md

 | Samsung Internet (most recent) | Compliant |
 | Samsung Internet 8.2 and later | Necessary |

-From NHS.UK frontend v10.0.0 onwards, Internet Explorer 11 and other older browsers will no longer run NHS.UK frontend JavaScript.
-Our CSS is still compatible with Internet Explorer 11.

-Stable versions of browsers refer to all stable releases of Chrome, Firefox and Edge released in the last 6 months and the last 4 releases of Safari.
+Stable versions refer to all stable releases of Chrome, Firefox and Edge released in the last 6 months and the last 4 releases of Safari.

-For 'compliant' browsers we aim to provide the same baseline experience.

-For 'necessary' browsers we aim to support optional enhancements as much as possible.
-However, we might sometimes need to adjust the component's behaviour, while still allowing the users to complete their task.
-This might include:

-- falling back to the no-JavaScript experience
-- disabling parts of the enhancement
-- doing a simpler alternative

-For 'limited' browsers we do not download or attempt to parse NHS.UK frontend’s JavaScript.
-We will not regularly test in these browsers.
-We will not fix bugs affecting these browsers.

-# Assistive technology support
+## Assistive technology support

 We test NHS.UK frontend with the following assistive technology: